 The practicalities of dealing with this today:

-One issue of over-the-top laws like current copyright (and the extreme arguments by some corporate media companies and apologists) is that it criminalizes otherwise ethical and responsible people.
+One issue of over-the-top laws like current copyright is that it criminalizes otherwise ethical and responsible people.
 It is far too easy cross the legal/illegal line of copyright today.
-Forwarding someone's e-mail without their permission is arguably a copyright violation (which is unrelated to any privacy issues).
+Forwarding someone's e-mail without their permission is arguably a copyright violation (regardless of any privacy issues).
 When someone recognizes that they've broken the letter of the law but know that they haven't done anything malicious or unethical, they lose some respect for the law as an institution.
 In his wonderful book The (Honest) Truth About Dishonesty, Dan Ariely calls this the what-the-hell effect as in, "if I'm a cheater and criminal already, then, what the hell, I might as well do [this other dishonest thing] also…"

 I suggest everyone try to consider the larger perspectives and act according to what seems just.
 Where feasible, use the officially sanctioned resources for free access: the public library and Creative Commons or other freely licensed works.
 And in other cases ask yourself, "if I got this from the library would it be any different?"
 Support authors when you think it really makes a difference and when their behavior is respectful of the public.
 Be hesitant to buy into schemes like the Amazon's Kindle books which restrict flexibility in your use of the media and keep you tied in (see defectivebydesign.org).
-Be part of consciousness-raising, and don't allow arguments about "stealing" to go unchallenged; but don't drop to unethical behavior in your use of media.
+Be part of consciousness-raising, and don't allow arguments about "stealing" to go unchallenged.
 Don't be a careless freeloader.
 Contribute creatively to the commons and use a CC-BY-SA license.
 Support political movements to reform the law to be more in line with what is just, sustainable, and respectful of our basic freedoms.
 Push also for economic reforms so that livelihoods aren't tied to regressive copyright restrictions.

-The need for some lawWhile restricting copyright seems to have an overall negative effect, we cannot merely abolish the law.
+The need for some lawWhile restrictive copyright laws have an overall negative effect, we cannot merely abolish the law.
 As I mentioned above, we need to make sure we still have some effective mechanisms for fairly funding creators.
-That issue is something I am working on in a major project which I will mention here when it is ready to announce.

-A thorough political proposal which I feel addresses these concerns well (except for its validation of the lousy term "Intellectual Property") and has a fair and compromising approach:
+A thorough political proposal which I feel addresses these concerns reasonably well (except for its validation of the lousy term "Intellectual Property") and has a fair and compromising and realistic approach: